vanderschaarlab/SynthCraft/README.md

 CliMB uses [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) to manage the Python environments.
 Before installing CliMB, you need to set up two `conda` environments as follows.
 1. If you do not have `conda` installed on your system, follow [these instructions](https://docs.anaconda.com/free/miniconda/) to install `miniconda`.
 2. Create the *main* conda environment for CliMB:
     ```bash
     conda create -n climb python=3.9 -y
     ```
     Python `3.9` or newer should be set.
 3. Create a *separate* `conda` environment that will be used for *code execution*:

-     > [!CAUTION]
-     > The exact environment name `climb-code` must be used.
+    > ⚠️ The exact environment name `climb-code` must be used.

     ```bash
     # Create and activate the environment, Python `3.9` or newer should be set:
     conda create -n climb-code python=3.9 -y

     # Activate the environment:
     conda activate climb-code
     # Install some standard packages in the environment.
 If more packages are needed by generated code, those will be automatically installed by the tool.
     conda install pandas numpy matplotlib seaborn scikit-learn shap -y
     # Exit this environment:
     conda deactivate
     ```

     CliMB will automatically use this environment when executing the generated code.

 ### 2. 🔑 Obtain the API keys for the third-party LLM
 > [!WARNING]